kavyakhanna/SP-500-Financial-Analysis/README.md

 State your null and alternative hypotheses clearly and succinctly.

-1. Null Hypothesis: There is no difference in EBIDTA mean for telecommunication companies and mean EBIDTA for companies in all sectors.
+1. Null Hypothesis: There is no difference in EBITDA mean for telecommunication companies and mean EBITDA for companies in all sectors.
-2. Alternative Hypothesis: There is a difference in EBIDTA mean for telecommunication companies and mean EBIDTA for companies in all sectors.
+2. Alternative Hypothesis: There is a difference in EBITDA mean for telecommunication companies and mean EBITDA for companies in all sectors.

 ## 3. Data Description